kyl3r92/rockytv.github.io/_posts/2015-06-21-Tilety-devblog-01.md

 ---
-title: Tilety - Devblog 01
+title: Duality Tiled Plugin - Devblog 01
 category: duality
 ---
-*For those who do not know what Tilety is, Tilety is a [Duality](http://duality.adamslair.net/) plugin that integrates Tiled maps in Duality.*

-Today was the most unproductive day for Tilety.
-All the other days I've worked on Tilety brought big changes to the plugin, but today was a day just for fixing.
+Today was the most unproductive day for my Tiled integration plugin.
+All the other days I've worked on it brought big changes to the plugin, but today was a day just for fixing.

 I've re-written the way the plugin parses map properties.
 Instead of checking if the current XML node has a `<properties>` node, I realized that the node is also a descendant of the `<map>` node.
 It made parsing properties much easier than before.